Social Democratic Party of Switzerland: In government

 In 1990, the SP party conference accepted Switzerland's accession to the International Monetary Fund with clear conditions and elected the Valais canton councillor, Peter Bodenmann, as party president.
 At the 1992 party conference in Genf, the SP decided to support accession to the European Economic Area as a first step towards membership of the European Economic Community and endorsed a drug policy involving the decriminalisation of drug consumption, controlled sale of drugs for medicinal purposes, and eventual legalisation of drugs.
 The following year, the SP supported the national people's initiative "for a reasonable drug policy" which envisioned the legalisation of cannabis.
 The SP supported the 1994 national initiative "for the protection of the Alps" which sought a substantial shift of transport of goods through the Alps from road to rail.
 After Otto Stich's resignation from the Federal Council in 1995, the Federal Councillor Moritz Leuenberger was elected as his successor.
 In the 1995 Swiss federal election, the SP made a substantial recovery and was once again the largest party in the Federal Council.

 In June 1997, the party conference chose Zurich city councillor, Ursula Koch as party president (the first woman to hold the role), rather than the favourite Andrea Hämmerle.
 In the 1999 Swiss federal election, Koch was also elected to the Federal Council.
 She resigned as party president and Federal councillor in 2000, due to internal party pressure.
 Her successor was Christiane Brunner, who led the party until 2004.

 In the 2007 Swiss federal election, the SP suffered massive losses, falling to 19.5% of the vote, with only 43 seats in the National Council.
 In the following federal elections (2011 and 2015), their electoral support remained at the same level.
 In the Council of States, where the SP traditionally have had only a few seats, the party was able to increase its representation over the 2000s and now hold 12 out of 46 seats.
 In 2017, the party withdrew from the Socialist International and joined the Progressive Alliance.
-After losing a large vote share in the 2019 elections to the green party the SP regained some of its 2019 losses in the most recent 2023 elections and currently holds 41 seats on the National Council obtaining 18.27% of the vote.
+After losing a large vote share in the 2019 elections to the green party the SP regained some of its 2019 losses in the most recent 2023 elections and holds 41 seats on the National Council obtaining 18.27% of the vote.